Teetering on Thin Ice–When Friendships Save

 I have been mechanically-challenged my entire life.
 I will admit it is part laziness, part impatience, part knowing there is a man somewhere to help me and part incompetence.
 The most part.

-I destroyed our refrigerator’s ice machine last winter.
+Once upon a time, I destroyed our refrigerator’s ice machine.
 If you missed that doozy of a confession, just know it involved black nail polish and a grinder.
 And an inordinate amount of dark, goopy ugliness.

 I am an ice addict and a day without cubes is like a day without a hit for a junkie.
 So, I immediately tackled the ice machine with soap, water and even nail polish remover.
 But most of the unit was unsalvageable.
 My husband Jamie reluctantly ordered a $50 hunk of plastic to replace it and I waited with great anticipation for the part to arrive.
 Frustrated, he banned me from buying ice cube trays or bags of ice–assuredly a new form of spousal abuse.